ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-03-26-Pseudorandomness-and-integer-overflows.markdown

   return seed;
 }
 ```
-If you stare at this function long enough and look at the pervious code snippet, you can properly already tell how we find the see right?
-Easy.
-If your not me.
+If you stare at this function long enough and look at the pervious code snippet, you can properly already tell how we find the seed right?
+Easy if your not me.
 I spent WAY too long on this problem, I was looking a reverse modulo, other math equations seeing if there is a way to predict /dev/urandom output (which is true random noise from firmware, meaning not predictable).
 I was debating with friends trying to find out how to reverse the results and get the seed.

 yet again the answer was simple.
 The get_rand() function returns the seed and uses it as the starting cash value of the program.
 The challenge hands it out on a silver plater and I still couldn't see it.
 It was trivial to write a prediction program (can been seen on my [github](https://github.com/ElQwerto110100100/hacking-scripts)) all I had to do was set the seed with srand() as the starting cash value.
 Then call to rand() gets the next sequence.
 I just had to repeat (rand() % ROULETTE_SIZE)+1; to get the spin number.
 However you do need to be mindful that every call to rand() moves along in the sequence.